djaus2/Meadow.ProjectLab.Extensions/README.md

 - Connect Grove LED to Grove UART socket on right of ProjectLab
 - Connect Grove Pushbutton to Grove Digital socket on right of ProjectLab

+### Alternatives
+- The LED can be replaced with the Grove Buzzer, or the Grove Relay etc.
+- The Gove Touch sensor can be used instead of the pushbutton.